-Note that we omit the possibility $b=2$ and $a=3$ in the previous lemma.
-As we can see below in this paper, this base has different properties than other bases with a small value of coefficient $b$.
+Note that in the previous lemma, we omit the case where $b=2$ and $a=3$.
+As we can see below in this paper, this base has different properties than other bases with a small value of the coefficient $b$.

-We next find the estimate of the positive conjugate of $\beta$, which is similar to the result in Section \ref{chap++}.
+We next find an estimate of the positive conjugate of $\beta$, which is similar to the result obtained in Section \ref{chap++}.

 \begin{lemma} Let $\beta$ be the dominant root of the polynomial

 where $0<b<a$.
 Then the positive conjugate of $\beta$ is less than or equal to $\frac{1}{\sqrt{a}}$. \end{lemma}

 \begin{proof} This follows by the same method as in Lemma \ref{lemma:root1}.
 In this case, the positive conjugate of $\beta'$ is less than the absolute value of the negative one.
 We have